-It’s National Chocolate Chip Day!
-Bake a batch of soft, gooey chocolate chip cookies — just like Mom used to make.
-Our classic cookies have a tinge of caramel flavor and are studded with chocolate goodness.
+For a last-minute treat leading up to the holidays, bake a batch of soft, gooey chocolate chip cookies, just like Mom used to make.
+Our classic, perfect chocolate chip cookies have a tinge of caramel flavor and are studded with chocolate goodness.
 Tip: Use a small ice cream scoop to form balls of dough, and they’ll bake into gorgeous, perfectly round cookies every time.

 Chocolate Chip Cookies

 1 1/4 cups (6 1/2 oz./200 g) unbleached all-purpose flour

 1/2 cup (1 stick/4 oz./125 g) unsalted butter, at room temperature

 1/2 cup (3 1/2 oz./105 g) firmly packed light brown sugar

 2 1/2 cups (15 oz./470 g) semisweet chocolate chips

 Preheat the oven to 350°F (180°C).
 Line 2 baking sheets with parchment paper.

 In a bowl, sift together the flour, baking soda and salt.
 In a large bowl, using an electric mixer on medium speed, beat the butter, brown sugar and granulated sugar until smooth, about 2 minutes.
 Add the egg and vanilla and mix on low speed until blended.
 Slowly add the flour mixture and mix just until incorporated.
 Switch to a wooden spoon and stir in the chocolate chips.